Young Driver Car Insurance

 A few things can benefit young drivers looking to reduce their premiums.

 If your chosen car is cheap, that reduces your premiums somewhat.
-You can also choose a policy which requires a higher excess in the event of a claim – but be careful not to select a level of excess you aren’t confident you will be able to cover!
+You can also choose a policy that requires a higher excess in the event of a claim, but be careful not to select a level of excess you aren’t confident you will be able to cover!

 You could also consider black box insurance, or telematics, to help reduce your premiums.
 This insurance monitors your driving and can show who was at fault in the case of a collision.
-Because of this, it’s considered a lower rit’sfor insurance companies, and premiums tend to be more down to encourage safe drivers to take it up.
+Because of this, insurance companies consider it a lower risk, and premiums tend to be lower to encourage safe drivers to take it up.

 Lastly, of course, policies with less coverage are usually cheaper.
 But be careful – ensure you have the range you expect to need!